prabindm/WoodsHole/Files/sfs.md

 Let us make this test on the TSI data set.
 We now estimate the SFS from called genotypes using either a HWE-based or uniform prior.
+Which value for `-doMajorMinor` should we use for a proper comparison?

 ```

 # HWE